As we mark World Mental Health Day we explore the benefits of playing golf on our mental health.

 Nothing beats the satisfaction of making a difficult shot, golf is a complex but rewarding sport, mastering it will give a huge boost in your confidence and self-esteem.
 Experienced golfers know all too well that there is joy in improving your skills, it is easy to learn how to golf as the game itself is deceptively simple.
 However, the techniques are endless and allow for a remarkable depth of play, becoming better at golf can fill you with self-confidence.

-Clearly research states that playing golf on a regular basis can have a positive effect on our mental wellbeing, Sunday 10th October 2021 is World Mental Health Day, if you have time, get yourself on the course and not only enjoy a round of golf, but enjoy the positive mental health benefits.
+Research states that playing golf on a regular basis can have a positive effect on our mental wellbeing, Monday 10th October 2022 is World Mental Health Day, if you have time, get yourself on the course and not only enjoy a round of golf, but enjoy the positive mental health benefits.